 Sara Maggioni, Director, Retail & Buying, WGSN

-“The trend towards staple casualwear items elevated to fashion status continues, fuelled by the ongoing obsession with all things 1990s, while glam resortwear looks and peasant dresses remain important for high summer.
+“The trend towards staple casualwear items elevated to fashion status continues, fueled by the ongoing obsession with all things 1990s, while glam resortwear looks and peasant dresses remain important for high summer.
 The cross-pollination of casual and formal looks remains a key direction for styling, filtering through from the menswear market.”

 Every season, WGSN publishes the Buyers’ Briefings across all product categories to provide a comprehensive guide to support buying and range planning.
 We use a combination of very different sources to help achieve the right balance of newness and commerciality.